yt-project/yt/doc/source/analyzing/parallel_computation.rst

-You can set the ``communicator`` keyword in the :func:`~yt.utilities.parallel_tools.parallel_analysis_interface.enable_parallelism` call to a specific MPI communicator to specify a subset of availble MPI processes.
+You can set the ``communicator`` keyword in the :func:`~yt.utilities.parallel_tools.parallel_analysis_interface.enable_parallelism` call to a specific MPI communicator to specify a subset of available MPI processes.
 If none is specified, it defaults to ``COMM_WORLD``.

 Creating Parallel and Serial Sections in a Script